easternbay/training/react-coding-style-supplement.md

 ### Component files shouldn't long than 500 lines.

 If the line size grows over 500, the code needs to be refactored before submit.

+### If more than two components are quite the same, then it'll need to be refactored.

+In this case, the duplication needs to be reduced as much as possible.